Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/Module2_homework.md

   * Please turn in the answers to this assignment as a .txt document.
 To create a .txt document in R, go to **New File**, then select **Text file**.
 You can use any other text editor if you like.
 Please do not use Mac's Text Edit application, though.
   * DO NOT include the questions in the document you turn in.
 Answers only!
   * TURN in your assignment on canvas
-  * If you are already versed in R, please feel free to substitute out any questions with the BONUS Questions at the end of this document.
+  * If you are already versed in R, please feel free to substitute out any questions with the [BONUS Content](#bonus-content) at the end of this document.

 :white_check_mark: These are the learning objectives associated with each question